Damath

 Damath is a two-player educational board game combining the board game "Dama" (Filipino checkers) and math.
 It is used as a teaching tool for both elementary and high school mathematics.
 Every piece has a corresponding number and each even (white) square on board has a mathematical symbol.
 The game is commonly played in all elementary and secondary schools in the Philippines.
-In 2017, some developments in the game was proposed by Vincent Isidro to accommodate the needs of students who have special needs.
-The proposed inclusive version of the game rules was evaluated by a panel consisting of popular and respected Damath players such as Richard Rusczyk, Acey Edward Eli, Jocelyn Marie Gahol, Camila Villena, Ma.
-Teresa Duran and headed by Lucienne Marie Andres.

 History

 Damath was invented by Jesus Huenda, a teacher in the province of Sorsogon, Philippines, who had encountered problems in teaching math using traditional teaching methods.
 Inspired in part by an investigatory project called “Dama de Numero” submitted by a student (Emilio Hina Jr.) in 1975, Huenda overhauled the game and introduced it to his class, who enjoyed playing.
 Damath became popular and in 1980, the first Damath tournament was held in Sorsogon.
 The next year, Huenda received a gold medallion from the late President Ferdinand Marcos for his contributions in the field of teaching mathematics.
 The game reached its peak popularity in the 1990s, when it made the rounds of several mathematics education conventions all over the world such as the 10th Conference of the Mathematical Association of Western Australia (MAWA), the UNESCO-ICT4E conference in Thailand, the SEAMEO RECSAM/SEAMEC conference in Malaysia, and the APEC Learning Community Builders (ALCoB) conference in Korea.
 Damath was first introduced to the United States of America by an international Filipino educator, Reynaldo L. Duran at the National Council of Teachers of Mathematics (NCTM) Conference in New Mexico, USA in 2011.